jfzhang726/learn-nanogpt/README.md

 git push
 ```

-<B> Step 9:</B> (optional) download other checkpoints from GPU instance to Google Drive
+<B> Step 9:</B> (optional) I downloaded other checkpoints from GPU instance to Google Drive
 All the data on Lambdalabs instance will be deleted after the instance is terminated.
-If you want to keep the checkpoints other than the ones uploaded to Huggingface-Hub, you can download them to Google Drive.
+If you want to keep the checkpoints other than the ones uploaded to Huggingface-Hub, you can download them to Google Drive like me.
 1. Start a Google Colab CPU notebook.
 2. mount Google Drive
 3. Copy the ssh private key file used by Lambdalabs instance to the Colab instance at a path like ~/.ssh/<private-key-filename>